A Complete Guide to Sample Size Re-estimation

 Document in protocol and SAP

-VII.
+VIII.
 When NOT to Use SSR

 SSR is a powerful tool, but it is not appropriate in every situation: